Easy Lobster Corn Chowder Recipe

 Lobster Corn Chowder is so easy to make!

-So I decided to make a creamy Lobster Corn Chowder.
-This soup is creamy, hearty, rich and full of lobster goodness.
+This Lobster Corn Chowder is creamy, hearty, rich and full of lobster goodness.
+You’ll love the delicious light lobster flavour, creamy broth, smokiness from the bacon, and all the hearty vegetables.
 And don’t be fooled…this dish is NOT hard to make at all.
 In fact, if you work efficiently, you could have it on your table in an hour…1 and 1/2 tops.
+So it’s easy enough for weeknights, but it’s also perfect for special occasions.

 Make it a Meal

 Serve this soup with some crusty bread and a green salad.
 Garnish with sliced green onion or chives and it looks like a dish in a fancy restaurant!
-Except that I forgot to sprinkle on the green onion for the photos…it really looks so much nicer with chives…sigh…oh well.
+Except that I forgot to sprinkle on the green onion for the photos…it really looks so much nicer with chives…sigh…oh well, next time.
 Enjoy!

 Mmmmmmm And remember, lobster isn’t just for fancy restaurants! 😉